Vyral/base-template/_posts/2019-09-19-a-warning-about-the-renter-scam-sweeping-the-nation.md

 {% include youtube.html %}

-*There’s an online scam that’s becoming increasingly prevalent in markets nationwide.
-Here’s what to watch out for.*
+<p style="text-align:center"><em>There’s an online scam that’s becoming increasingly prevalent in markets nationwide.
+Here’s what to watch out for.</em></p>

 Here in our Southern California market, and also nationwide, there’s a very particular scam that’s gaining traction.
 Today I’ll tell you what you need to look out for so that you can protect yourself and those you know from becoming a victim.